-(a) Definitions.
-Words and terms used in this subchapter that are defined in the Finance Code §59.307, have the same meanings as defined in the Finance Code.

-(b) Measurement of candle foot power.
-For the purposes of measuring compliance with the Finance Code §59.307, candle foot power should be determined under normal, dry weather conditions, without complicating factors such as fog, rain, snow, sand, or dust storm, or other similar condition.

-(c) Safety evaluations.

-(1) The credit union owner or operator of an unmanned teller machine shall evaluate the safety of each machine on a basis no less frequently than annually, unless the machine is exempted under the Finance Code §59.302.

-(2) The safety evaluation shall consider at the least the factors identified in the Finance Code, §59.308.

-(3) The credit union owner or operator of the unmanned teller machine may provide the landlord or owner of the property with a copy of the safety evaluation if an access area or defined parking area for an unmanned teller machine is not controlled by the credit union owner or operator of the machine.
+- (a) Definitions.
+Words and terms used in this subchapter that are defined in the Finance Code §59.301, have the same meanings as defined in the Finance Code. - (b) Measurement of candle foot power.
+For the purposes of measuring compliance with the Finance Code §59.307, candle foot power should be determined under normal, dry weather conditions, without complicating factors such as fog, rain, snow, sand, or dust storm, or other similar condition. - (c) Safety evaluations. - (1) The credit union owner or operator of an unmanned teller machine shall evaluate the safety of each machine on a basis no less frequently than annually, unless the machine is exempted under the Finance Code §59.302. - (2) The safety evaluation shall consider at the least the factors identified in the Finance Code, §59.308. - (3) The credit union owner or operator of the unmanned teller machine may provide the landlord or owner of the property with a copy of the safety evaluation if an access area or defined parking area for an unmanned teller machine is not controlled by the credit union owner or operator of the machine. - (d) Notice.

-(d) Notice.
 A credit union issuer of access devices shall furnish its members with a notice of basic safety precautions that each member should employ while using an unmanned teller machine.

-(1) Access devices.
-The notice shall be delivered personally or mailed to each member, whose mailing address is in this state, when an access device is issued, renewed or replaced.

-(2) Content.
-The notice of basic safety precautions required by this section must be provided in written form which can be retained by the member and may include recommendations or advice regarding:

-- (A) security at walk-up or drive-up unmanned teller machines; - (B) protection of code or personal identification numbers; - (C) procedures for lost or stolen access devices; - (D) reaction to suspicious circumstances;

-(E) safekeeping and disposition of unmanned teller machine receipts, such as the inadvisability of leaving an unmanned teller machine receipt near the unmanned teller machine;

-(F) the inadvisability of surrendering information about the member's access device over the telephone;

-(G) safeguarding and protecting the member's access device, such as a recommendation that the member treat the access device as if it was cash;

-(H) protection against unmanned teller machine fraud, such as a recommendation that the member compare unmanned teller machine receipts against the member's monthly statement; and

-(I) other recommendations that the credit union reasonably believes are appropriate to facilitate the security of its unmanned teller machine users.
+The notice must be personally delivered or sent to each member whose mailing address is in this state, according to records for the account to which the access device relates, and may be included with other disclosures related to the access device, including an initial or periodic disclosure statement furnished under the Electronic Fund Transfer Act (15 U.S.C. §1693 et seq.).
+The notice may be delivered electronically if permissible under Business & Commerce Code, §322.008. - (1) When notice is required.
+The credit union issuer must furnish the notice to its member whenever an access device is issued or renewed.
+If the credit union furnishes an access device to more than one member on the same account, the credit union is not required to furnish the notice to more than one of the members. - (2) Content of notice.
+The notice of basic safety precautions required by this subsection may include recommendations or advice regarding: - (A) security at walk-up or drive-up unmanned teller machines; - (B) protection of the member's code or personal identification numbers; - (C) procedures for reporting a lost or stolen access device; - (D) reaction to suspicious circumstances; - (E) safekeeping and secure disposition of unmanned teller machine receipts, such as the inadvisability of leaving an unmanned teller machine receipt near the unmanned teller machine; - (F) the inadvisability of surrendering information about the member's access device over the telephone or the Internet, unless to a trusted merchant in a call or transaction initiated by the member; - (G) safeguarding and protecting the member's access device, such as a recommendation that the member treat the access device as if it was cash; - (H) protection against unmanned teller machine fraud, such as a recommendation that the member promptly review the member's monthly statement and compare unmanned teller machine receipts against the statement; and - (I) other recommendations that the credit union reasonably believes are appropriate to facilitate the security of its unmanned teller machine users.